jaemolihm/pw2w90_test/README.md

   3. Compile QE
 * I had to change `character(len=*)` in line 83 of `wannier_lib.F90` to `character(len=3)` to make QE run.
 I do not understand why this change is needed...

+### Code coverage
+* Code coverage can be viewed from the file `coverage/output/index.html`.
+* To compute the coverage, follow these steps.
+Note that you should use GNU compilers.
+  1. Add `-fprofile-arcs -ftest-coverage` to the compilation command and add `-lgcov --coverage` to the linking command (only for `pw2wannier90`).
+Compile the program.
+  2. Run tests.
+  3. Go to directory `coverage` and run `./create_coverage.sh`.
+  4. Inspect `output/index.html`.

 TODO: Add readme on cases which are covered. (better: use code coverage tool)